ramonmacias/markdown-to-pdf/README.md

 # Code insights

 The current Go status for packages that help to make this conversion is limited in Go, this is why I used a flexible structure using interfaces, on this way you can try to achieve a solution making combination between different markdown and pdf parsers, or even you can create you own parser.
-If you inside the parser package you will see there the tests applied to both options, inside the testdata folder you have the markdowns files used for launch the tests and the results applying both options.
+If you take a look inside the parser package you will see there the tests applied to both options, inside the testdata folder you have the markdowns files used for launch the tests and the results applying both options.